 A subset of the cluster capability consists of HPC and BioCompute Investor machines.
 Investors purchase the node hardware and the space, power, and cooling along with the management of the hardware, operating system, security, and scientific applications is provided by Research Computing Support Services at no cost for five years.
 Researchers get prioritized access to their capacity and unused cycles are shared with the community.

 The Lewis HPC is a shared cluster accessible to researchers and their collaborators at the University of Missouri and across the University of Missouri System.
-It currently consists of 38 Haswell nodes with 24 cores and 128GB of RAM and 32 Broadwell nodes with 28 cores and 256GB of RAM for a total of 1808 cores and 13TB of RAM.
-It is connected with 10 Gigabit Ethernet and 40 Gigabit QDR Infiniband configured in a non-blocking fat tree configuration for parallel computations.
+It currently consists of 55 Haswell nodes with 24 cores and 128GB or 256GB of RAM and 81 Broadwell nodes with 28 cores and 256GB of RAM and 37 Broadwell nodes with 512GB of ram for a total of 4942 cores.
+It is connected with 10 Gigabit Ethernet and 40 Gigabit QDR Infiniband.
+There are currently 14 GPU nodes with 8 Nvidia K20m GPU's, 2 Nvidia K40 GPU's, 1 Nvidia P100, and 4 GTK 1080 TI's.
 The Lewis cluster also has 500 older cores for interactive and long jobs.